-A WIDS/WIPS solution can be arranged in two general configurations which include a WIDS/WIPS integrated into WLAN Access Systems or a stand-alone WIDS/WIPS solution.
+A WIDS/WIPS solution can be arranged in two general configurations which include a WIDS/WIPS integrated into WLAN Access Systems or an overlay WIDS/WIPS solution.
 When a WIDS/WIPS is integrated into a WLAN Access System, the WLAN Access System must have the capability to act as an authorized WIDS/WIPS.
 If a WLAN Access System is already deployed, this integrated solution has the benefit of reducing the number of required components and complexity of the WIDS/WIPS.
-If the WLAN Access System cannot act as a WIDS/WIPS, a stand-alone WIDS/WIPS must be used for monitoring of the WLAN Access System.
-If the WIDS/WIPS is integrated into the WLAN Access System.
-If the WIDS/WIPS is integrated into the WLAN Access System, WIDS/WIPS sensors can be deployed on the same network as the WLAN Access System's Access Points (APs).
-However, if the WIDS/WIPS is stand-alone the WIDS/WIPS sensors must be on a separate network.
+If the WLAN Access System cannot act as a WIDS/WIPS, an overlay WIDS/WIPS must be used for monitoring of the WLAN Access System.
+When relevant policy, or an AO's decision determines that a WIDS/WIPS is required for a controlled space without a WLAN Access System, then an overlay WIDS/WIPS must be deployed.
+WIDS/WIPS is integrated into the WLAN Access System, WIDS/WIPS sensors can be deployed on the same network as the WLAN Access System's APs.
+However, if the WIDS/WIPS is an overlay the WIDS/WIPS sensors must be on a separate network.